 - monitoring the financial and non-financial information preparation processes for ScottishPower; - overseeing the independence and efficiency of ScottishPower's Internal Audit department; - overseeing and reviewing the activities of ScottishPower's compliance and risk management departments; - monitoring the statutory audit of the Annual Report and Accounts of ScottishPower; and - monitoring the independence of the external auditor and recommending to the SPL Board the appointment or reappointment of the auditor and the associated terms of engagement.

-The SP ACC's terms of reference are published on the SPL Corporate website under 'Corporate Governance' /'Governance and Sustainability System' /'Corporate Governance' and further define the responsibilities of the SP ACC.
+The SP ACC's terms of reference are published on the SPL Corporate website and further define the responsibilities of the SP ACC.

 Membership and attendance